‘A naturally evolved local organism, like a giant protozoa’

 Drew from these hill-liftings and hill-hollows.’

-We complete our first circuit and then head up Hardcastle Crags.
+We complete our first circuit and then head up Hardcastle Crags, a delightful stroll up Hebden Dale.

 Gibson Mill, built around 1800, is situated in woodland beside Hebden Water.
 It was driven by a water wheel and produced cotton cloth up until 1890 when it closed.